Ironmuffins/Javascript-Exercises/caesar/README.md

 Student notes:

 Functionality in place:
-function converts string letters into an array of charcode values.
+function converts string of letters into charcode values and then back into individual letters.

 Functionality to be added:
-Caesar function will take a string and return a new string with the letters shifted up or down in the alphabet by an input amount.
+Will add paramater to function, which will shift the charcode values and return shifted letter.